bmartino1/netprobe_lite/README.md

 # Disclaimer!
 Many thanks to plaintextpackets/netprobe_lite, as this project is a fork.
-It is intended for non-commercial use and is specifically tailored to run on Unraid as detailed in the forum post:
+It is intended for specific tailored use to run on Unraid as detailed in the forum post:
 [Forum Link](https://forums.unraid.net/topic/163308-docker-netprobe/#comment-1425154)

 This is not my original work; it has been modified to suit my needs and those of the Unraid community.
 A huge thank you to all contributors to the original project!
 Please see the original project here: